Having a student visa means you can study in New Zealand for a set time at a specified institution as a full-time student.

 Partners of NZAP students may be eligible for a work visa valid for the duration of their partner's NZAP scholarship.
 Dependent children may be eligible for a student visa

-This does not apply to any work visas that we give you to complete your course requirements or to any short-term visitor visas.
+This does not apply to any work visas that we give you to complete your programme of study requirements or to any short-term visitor visas.

 If you are not sure whether these conditions apply to you, see our examples of eligibility, or to see the requirements in immigration instructions go to the Operational Manual.